 Matt stays active in addiction recovery and has volunteered at the Frederick Rescue Mission, a faith-centered residential recovery program that provides clothing, practical assistance and hope to those who face poverty, chemical addiction, and homelessness.
 He is also an active member and volunteer for Celebrate Recovery, a Christ-centered recovery program with groups nationwide.
 Matt holds a Bachelor of Science degree in economics from Georgetown University.

 Duane Clemons, Advisory Board

 At the age of four years old, I remember one of the happiest days of my life was racing my stepdad on a prison track during a weekend conjugal visit.
 This was one of the few times I could remember that my dad wasn’t high, drunk, or beating my mother and me.
 My dad’s heroin addiction left me vulnerable and alone on most days for 12 to 18 hours while my mother worked multiple jobs.
-I was experiencing and experimenting with sex, alcohol, and violence because I had no scene of self-worth and I was defenseless against adults who knew my situation.
+I was experiencing and experimenting with sex, alcohol, and violence because I had no sense of self-worth and I was defenseless against adults who knew my situation.
 This environment shaped my adolescence and my adult understanding of the complex layers of issues for drug addicts and their loved ones.
 This is why Give America Hope is necessary; for kids who live through the cycle of drug abuse to have a way up and out.

 Doug Stone, Advisory Board